 Is the remote work experiment over yet?

-Categories: Safety, Employees, Business and Industry, Coronavirus, Facilities Maintenance
+Tags: Safety, Employees, Business and Industry, Coronavirus,

 At the height of the pandemic, remote workers accounted for almost 25% of the workforce.
 That number decreased to 11.1% at the beginning of December 2021 (Bureau of Labor Statistics), only slightly down from the prior month's 11.3%.